tasheng/2017ppBmesonAna/README.md

 And then run

-root -b -l -q PlotsBsBPRatio.C'(0,0)'
+root -b -l -q PlotsBsBPRatio.C'(0)'

-The first argument: 0 stands for the ratio as a function of pT while 1 stands for multiplicity

 The second argument: 0 stands for Binned pT efficiency correction while 1 stands for 2D map efficiency correction

-The plots are stored at Pt/
+The plots are stored at Plots/Binned and Plots/2DMap

 If we run